India holds funerals for soldiers killed in China border clash as tensions stay high

 “The sacrifice of our soldiers will not be allowed to go waste,” Modi said.

-Hardline nationalist groups tied to Modi’s Bharatiya Janata Party have stepped up calls for a boycott of Chinese goods and cancellation of contracts with Chinese firms.

-India’s financial markets have reacted nervously.
+India’s financial markets reacted nervously initially, but steadied later in the day.